junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 Sam tries to talk to him once or twice.
 But Dean brushes him off.

-"It wouldn't work."
+"It won't work."
 Sam catches him talking into a plate of bacon one morning.
 "You know that.
 The denial, the pretense, all those stages.
 Dean, as much as I feel you, you have to move on.
 It's not healthy.
 Excuse me for saying this, but you were like this when Dad was gone, and then when Mom was gone.
 Now with Cas...
 It's like it's getting even worse.
 Man, you need to buck up."

 Dean doesn't need to look him to know the pitifulness in his brother's drooping puppy eyes.
 Sam doesn't know what he knows, how can he feel what he feels?
 Dean continues with his bacon, with too much attention.

 "You never know," Dean throws a glance at Sam's general direction, not meeting his eyes.
 "Cas has come back from the Empty before, maybe he just need a little help to come back again.
-Hell, Nick wakes *Lucifer* up from the Empty just by thinking about him strongly enough, because that sicko thinks he *wants* the devil back.
+Hell, Nick wakes *Lucifer* up from the Empty just by thinking about him strongly enough, because that sicko thinks he *wants* the Devil back.
 Maybe we just haven't wanted strong enough?
-So quit talking me out of it, you should join me praying and thinking and *wanting* like I do, we might bring Cas home earlier."
+So quit talking me out of it, you should join me praying and thinking and *wanting*, we might bring Cas home earlier."

 Sam sighs.
 He might have said something about that was when Chuck was still around, maybe things worked differently back then, maybe that mechanism expired with Chuck gone.
 Because... because certainly everyone with eyes can see if Dean's *want* is not strong enough, then no one's would ever be.
 Dean stops listening.

 Sam leaves the kitchen without saying anything else.

 Dean just keeps doing what he's determined to do.
 Thinking, praying, wanting, yearning -- whatever you call it, whatever the universe or the Empty can work with -- he's taking Cas home.
-Even if it's the last thing he'd ever done for the rest of his life.
+Even if it's the last thing he'd ever do for the rest of his life.

 <br>